Dreaming of hair: the strength and freedom we wear

 Astrological note: A haircut in a dream evokes Pluto or Uranus in the 1st house, or Saturn transiting through the Ascendant.
 Scorpio and Aquarius with an emphasis in the 1st house experience this image in periods of passage.
 If Saturn is now transiting through your Ascendant — the time for consciously shedding the old skin has come.

-Your Rebel speaks through this image, through the archetype of natural freedom — the part that does not want to be styled into place.
-Long, loose hair evokes untamed life force.
-Of what in you is wild, uncivilized, free.
+Here, your Rebel speaks: the part that does not want to be styled into place.
+Long, loose hair evokes untamed life force — what in you is wild, uncivilized, free.
 Samson’s strength.

 This image often comes in contrast to a reality where everything is too styled.
 Too controlled.
 Too contained.
-Your unconscious speaks through this image: where in your life is there room for this wildness?
+The voice underneath asks: where in your life is there room for this wildness?
+Stripped of even the styled hair as a layer, the same uncovered, untamed aliveness surfaces in dreams of nudity in nature — where the wildness is allowed all the way down to the skin.

 Ask yourself: “Is there a place in my life for ‘loose hair’ — for something untamed, uncensored, alive?
 What would I do if I didn’t need to ‘style my hair’ for others?”

-Your Inner Sage speaks here, through the archetype of visible change — the part that reflects inner shifts in outer appearance.
+Your Inner Sage speaks here: the part that reflects inner shifts in outer appearance.
 Changed hair signals a visible shift in identity.
-This may be the maturation that is showing itself (grey hair as wisdom).
-Or the wish to present yourself differently — to announce a new part of yourself through the outer.
+This may be a ripening that is showing itself (grey hair as wisdom).
+Or the wish to present yourself differently — to announce a new part of yourself in outward form.

-Grey hair in many cultures carries a double meaning: the loss of youth — and the acquisition of wisdom.
-These are not separable.
+Grey hair in many cultures carries a double meaning: the loss of youth, and the gaining of wisdom.
+The one does not come without the other.

 Ask yourself: “Is there a change in my life that wants to manifest outwardly — something I am carrying ‘inside’ but have not yet expressed?
 What is that change?”